Overview

 - LifeCase.
 We provide clients with an easy manner to organize and store important

-documents (i.e., wills, trust, health proxies/advanced directives, birth certificates,
+documents (i.e., wills, trust, health proxies/advanced directives, birth certificates, social

-Box, a cloud storage provider for easy “on the go” access.
+storage provider for easy “on the go” access.

 - Next Generation Planning.
-Our service offering also includes next-generation
+Our service offering also includes next-generation planning

-wealth management analysis.
-It involves a broad overview of wealth
+analysis.
+It involves a broad overview of wealth management, individual analysis of their

-opinion” of their current wealth and investment management situation.
+family assets, and a seasoned "second opinion” of their current wealth and investment

 We gather relevant information through in-depth personal interviews.
 Information gathered

-typically includes a client's current financial status, tax status, future goals, return objectives , and
+typically includes a client's current financial status, tax status, future goals, return objectives, and

 attitudes towards risk.
 We carefully review any documents supplied by the client and prepare a

 written report.
-Should the client choose to implement the recommendations contained in the
+Should the client choose to implement the recommendations contained in the plan

-plan, we suggest the client work closely with their attorney, accountant, and other advisers.
+beyond the investment strategy provided by MSR, we suggest the client work closely with their

 These services are updated annually with the client or sooner if life circumstances change and